 Finding a job with 4 felony thefts on your record is next to impossible.
 My first job was construction zone flagging.
 I found out that God has quite a sense of humor, considering I hate the outdoors.
 Haha!
 Next I worked in fast food, then I worked as a telemarketer where I sat at a desk for 8 hours a day, with the yellow pages in front of me, making call after call after call to people that did not want to talk to me about commercial cleaning estimates.
 I did this for almost 2 years.
 Finally after 3 years of really crappy jobs, I got a great one!

 Three days after I got out of prison, I met a lady at a church small group meeting.
 Jesus had blessed me with an angel.
 We become fast friends and she was a champion for my success.
 Everywhere she went she recommended me and told people what an excellent hire I would be.
-Ultimately her dedication paid off and the job I just resigned from, as the office manager at a chiropractic/acupuncture/medical massage office, was an excellent fit with fantastic bosses and it was a great place to work.
+Ultimately her dedication paid off and the job I resigned from in February of 2019, as the office manager at a chiropractic/acupuncture/medical massage office, was an excellent fit with fantastic bosses and it was a great place to work.
 Why did I resign, you ask?
-The answer is because I am now the full-time Executive Director of No More Locked Doors Ministries!!
+The answer is… to become the full-time Executive Director of No More Locked Doors Ministries!!
 Yay God!!!!!!

 My life is not perfect and there are still hard days, but through the never ending grace and mercy of Jesus Christ, here I stand.
 Relationships restored, a fantastic place to live, amazing friendships, legal problems a thing of the past, a brand new life, and a second chance to live the life that God intended for me.